 Once AIS are established, eradication is almost impossible.

 INSPECT, CLEAN, DRAIN, and DRY to prevent the spread of aquatic invasive species

-  Aquatic invasives can be found in bilge and ballast water, bait buckets and livewells, and can adhere to boats, trailers, motors, paddles, hipwaders, apparel, and fishing tackle.
+Aquatic invasives can be found in bilge and ballast water, bait buckets and livewells, and can adhere to boats, trailers, motors, anchors and ropes, paddles, hipwaders, apparel, and fishing tackle.

 Help stop their spread by cleaning all recreational equipment that comes in contact with the water.

 - INSPECT and REMOVE all visible mud, plants, fish/ animals from your boat, trailer, clothing, dogs or other equipment and dispose of in a suitable trash container on dry land.
 Use the Watercraft Check Points guide below to help you inspect your boat.